 Any notice to extend the lease on your flat made under the 1993 Act means that the valuation of the property is fixed at the date when that notice is given.
 This becomes particularly important when a valuation is taken and notice is given near to the 80 year limit.
 Sadly, some unscrupulous landlords do often agree to an informal valuation and then simply drag their heels – especially when that crucial 80 year period is fast approaching, in the hope that they can delay matters until there are less than 80 years left on the lease, when they can insist on being paid the additional “marriage value” as part of the price for extending the lease on your flat.

-Following the formal procedure under the 1993 Act allows you to challenge the reasonableness of the landlord’s costs and the amount of the premium they are charging – and to take your challenge to the Leasehold Valuation Tribunal for an independent determination if necessary.
+Following the formal procedure under the 1993 Act allows you to challenge the reasonableness of the landlord’s costs and the amount of the premium they are charging – and to take your challenge to the First-Tier Property Tribunal for an independent decision if necessary.

 Thinking of Extending the Lease on your flat?
 Contact our experts today

-For FREE initial phone advice from the experts on flat leasehold extension:
+For FREE initial phone advice from the experts on extending the lease on your flat:

 - call us free on FREEPHONE 0800 1404544 or